alamehan/nice-list/README.md

   * [KnowledgeHub](https://www.youtube.com/channel/UC2_KC8lshtCyiLApy27raYw) - A modern philosopher of our time.
 Except I talk about pretty pointless things.
   * [AsapSCIENCE](https://www.youtube.com/user/AsapSCIENCE) - The channel produces weekly videos that touch on many different topics of science.
   * [SciShow](https://www.youtube.com/user/scishow/) - The scientific subjects that defy our expectations and make us even more curious!
-  * [It's Okay To Be Smart](https://www.youtube.com/user/itsokaytobesmart) - Curious group of atoms in a curious universe, and he's here to tell you how it all works.
+  * [It's Okay To Be Smart](https://www.youtube.com/user/itsokaytobesmart) - Curious group of atoms in a curious universe—tell you how it all works.
   * [SmarterEveryDay](https://www.youtube.com/user/destinws2) - I explore the world using science.
 That's pretty much all there is to it.
   * [Up and Atom](https://www.youtube.com/channel/UCSIvk78tK2TiviLQn4fSHaw) - Making notoriously hard stuff less hard.
 Math, physics and computer science.
   * [CGP Grey](https://www.youtube.com/user/CGPGrey) - Short explanatory videos, including politics, geography, economics, history, and culture.